 You’re a parent, right?
 Is it fall?
 If your answers are “YES”, you should have everything you need for this easy melted crayon pumpkin craft at home already.
 And the kids will LOVE doing this craft.
 It’s messy, and colorful, and involves pumpkins & crayons so that checks a bunch of pre-requisites off their list. *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

-Here’s a little video tutorial on how to make this melted crayon pumpkin craft.
+Here’s a video tutorial on how to make this melted crayon pumpkin craft.
 The details on supplies, etc are below.

 Melted Crayon Pumpkin Craft Supplies: